joelhi/g3-gh/README.md

 Three core objects are implemented as goos with custom previews in the gh viewport.

-- **DMesh3**

-Dynamic indexed mesh, main object used by the geometry3sharp library.
+- **DMesh3:** *Dynamic indexed mesh, main object used by the geometry3sharp library.*

-- **Grid3f**

-3-dimensional grid of points with scalar float values.
-Used for the marching cubes algorithm.
+- **Grid3f:** *3-dimensional grid of points with scalar float values.
+Used for the marching cubes algorithm.*

-- **EdgeLoop**

-The edge loop describes an edge loop in a mesh.
-Used in this context mainly in combination with the hole fill methods.
+- **EdgeLoop:** *The edge loop describes an edge loop in a mesh.
+Used in this context mainly in combination with the hole fill methods.*

 ***